AlexHowansky/ork-beer/README.md

 `beer kml Belgium Belgium`
-Creates `Belgium.kml` with one layer containing all the breweries in Belgium, bsed on the most recent set.
+Creates `Belgium.kml` with one layer containing all the breweries in Belgium, based on the most recent set.

+## kmz
+Use `kmz` as above to create a KMZ file instead of a KML file.

 # Maps